Lydiva/alx-system_engineering-devops/0x01-shell_permissions/README.md

-create a script that switches its current user to the user betty
+write a script that prints the effective username of the current user